-Fonterra remained compliant with NO_x limits stipulated in consent 6273 during the 2020-2021 monitoring period.
-Ambient NO_x concentrations at Fonterra Whareroa were comparable with those at some of Taranaki's larger hydrocarbon production stations.
+Fonterra remained compliant with NO_x limits stipulated in consent 6273-1.1 during the 2022-2023 monitoring period.
+Ambient NO_x concentrations at Fonterra Whareroa were found to be low and are generally comparable with those at some of Taranaki's larger hydrocarbon production stations.